Skip to Main Navigation

 Results

-The LeAP initiative builds on the portfolio of tools and resources developed over the last 10 years by the World Bank’s Learning Assessment team.
-Supported by the Russia Education Aid for Development (READ) Trust Fund program, the World Bank has led the efforts in helping countries strengthen their assessment systems.
+The ALMA initiative builds on the portfolio of tools and resources developed over the last 15 years by the World Bank’s Learning Assessment team.
+Supported by funding from donors, the World Bank has led the efforts in helping countries strengthen their assessment systems.
 As part of this work, an extensive collection of knowledge resources and tools has been developed at the World Bank to increase capacity of staff and clients on key assessment topics.
-These resources and tools include the free online Student Assessment for Policymakers and Practitioners eLearning course and the National Assessments of Educational Achievement Series books that are available in multiple languages.
-In addition, the SABER-Student Assessment resources offer benchmarking tools to evaluate countries’ student assessment systems, as well as more than 60 country reports that provide in-depth analysis of countries’ student assessment systems.
-Other go-to resources on assessment include case studies on key learning assessment topics and a quarterly newsletter with assessment-related news and resources.
+These resources and tools include the free online Student Assessment for Policymakers and Practitioners eLearning course, Remote Formative Assessment Solutions, Primer on Large-Scale Assessments of Educational Achievement, Public Examinations Examined, and the National Assessments of Educational Achievement Series books that are available in multiple languages.
+Other go-to resources on assessment include the SABER-Student Assessment resources offer benchmarking tools to evaluate countries’ student assessment systems, as well as more than 60 country reports that provide in-depth analysis of countries’ student assessment systems.

-At the country level, the World Bank has provided targeted financial and technical support to improve countries’ learning assessment systems.
-Under the READ Trust Fund program, for example, 12 countries across four regions - Angola, Armenia, Cambodia, Ethiopia, India, the Kyrgyz Republic, Mongolia, Nepal, Mozambique, Tajikistan, Vietnam, and Zambia – have received grants of over $20m to improve key areas of their learning assessment systems.
-Examples of impact of these targeted grants are highlighted in the following countries:
+At the country level and with donor support, the World Bank has provided targeted technical support to improve countries’ learning assessment systems.
+For example, countries across multiple regions - Angola, Armenia, Cambodia, Ethiopia, India, the Kyrgyz Republic, Mongolia, Nepal, Mozambique, Tajikistan, Vietnam, and Zambia – have received grants of over $20m to improve key areas of their learning assessment systems.

 Partners

-The activities of the LeAP team are supported through the READ Trust Fund, which is a collaboration of the Government of the Russian Federation and the World Bank Group that focuses on helping developing countries improve their learning outcomes through the design, implementation, and use of robust systems for learning assessment.
+The activities of the ALMA team are funded by the Foundational Learning Compact, a World Bank multi-donor umbrella trust fund for early childhood, primary and secondary education.
+The FLC Multi-Donor Umbrella Trust Fund, which is an strategic approach for collaboration between multiple donors and the World Bank Group that focuses on helping developing countries improve their learning outcomes through the design, implementation, and use of robust systems for learning assessment and close learning data gaps worldwide

 In addition, in July 2019, the World Bank Education Global Practice signed a partnership agreement with the UNESCO Institute for Statistics to help countries strengthen their learning assessment systems, better monitor what students are learning in internationally-comparable ways, and improve the breadth and quality of global data on education.